discue/open-telemetry-tracing/README.md

 ## How to create a span

-Import the function `createTracer` and pass the `filepath` as an optional parameter.
+Import the function `createTracer` function.
 ```js
 import { createTracer } from '@discue/open-telemetry-tracing';
 ```